 API

-By using the DiMaker API, you can create files with personal data and send them to recipients when necessary.
-Requests to the API can be made from either another server or browser via CORS requests.
+Using the DiMaker API, you can create files with personal data and distribute them to recipients as needed.
+API calls can originate from another server or from a browser via CORS request.

 Getting Started

-In the "Integration" - "API Tokens" section, you need to obtain a Secure token for requests, and authorize the use of this token.
-Additionally, you need to create a document containing variables for personal data, a template for email communications, and a folder in the Drive for storing created files.
+In the "Integration" - "API Tokens" section, obtain a Secure token for requests and authorize its usage.
+Additionally, create a document containing variables for personal data, an email template for mailings, and a folder in Disk for finished files.

 Creating Files

-To create files, you need to send POST-DATA, POST-JSON, or GET requests to the address
+To create files, send POST-DATA, POST-JSON, or GET requests to the address

 https://dimaker.app/api/v1/create/

-Request encoding - UTF-8.
-Required fields are marked with an asterisk.
+Request encoding is UTF-8.
+Mandatory fields are marked with an asterisk.

 • secure*